okbob/plpgsql_check/README.md

     END;
     $$ LANGUAGE plpgsql SET plpgsql.enable_check TO false;

-_A usage of plpgsql_check adds a small overhead and you should use it only in develop or preprod environments._
+_A usage of plpgsql_check adds a small overhead (in enabled passive mode) and you should use it only in develop or preprod environments._

-### Dynamic SQL
+## Dynamic SQL

 This module doesn't check queries that are assembled in runtime.
 It is not possible to identify result of dynamic queries - so _plpgsql_check_ cannot to set correct type to record